gilbox/css-bliss/README.md

     }

 Downside is that doing a full-text search for a class won't take you where you need to go, but if the naming convention is well-established you'll have that in mind when searching anyway.

+# .planeJaneClass rules

+These rules should be mostly or completely flat.
+They include [utility classes](https://github.com/suitcss/suit/blob/master/doc/naming-conventions.md#u-utilityName) and [layout rules](http://smacss.com/book/type-layout).

+How do you tell them apart?
+Do a full-text search.
+Why so flippant?
+Because I'm not sure that we really need all that `u-` and `l-` prefix stuff.